Storm Water Management Pollution Program:

 - Amendments to Storm Water Management Plan adopted Febrary 17, 2010.
 These amendments are to bring the Plan into conformance with the requirements of the General Permit in response to the review comments from RIDEM

-Here is some information on water bodies in West Greenwich that are considered impaired/polluted with:
+Here is some information on surface water quality bodies in West Greenwich that are considered impaired/polluted with:

 |RIPDES SMALL MS4 2017 ANNUAL REPORT||238.45 KB|